Kung Fu Panda (video game): Plot

 When Shifu arrives back at the Wudang Mountains, a Wolf Slasher tells him that Tai Lung has already defeated and captured the Furious Five.
 Shifu fends off the Lang Shadow Army and the rest of the Great Gorilla’s Army, rescues the Furious Five and sends them back to the Jade Palace.
 Po, wandering the Lands, is looking for his way back to the Palace, but not before stumbling upon Tai Lung's training grounds and finding the Lair of the Wu Sisters.
 He is able to invade the Lair and defeat the Wu Sisters and finds a map back to the Jade Palace.

 At the Palace, Shifu fends off the rest of the Lang Shadow Army and confronts Tai Lung himself.
 Po, who learns about this from Mr. Ping upon his arrival in the village, goes to the palace to stop Tai Lung and save Shifu.
 In an attempt to comfort his son, Mr. Ping tells him that his secret ingredient soup has no secret ingredient and is only made special by his belief in it.
 Po realizes that the same applies to him and that he has to believe he's the Dragon Warrior.
 Po gets help from Monkey and heads for the Jade Palace.
 Tai Lung fights and defeats Shifu and demands he give up the Dragon Scroll.
 Shifu refuses, saying he'd rather die than give it to him.
 Po arrives in time and takes on Tai Lung himself.
 After a fierce duel, Po uses the Wuxi Finger Hold and defeats him.
 Afterwards, the Valley celebrates Po’s victory.

 Reception

 The game received generally positive reviews from critics.
 The Xbox 360 version of the game received a 6.5/10 from GameSpot, it scored a Metacritic rating of 75/100 from 42 critics.
 It also scored 7.5/10 from IGN.
 It also got a positive score of 8/10 from Game Informer.

 In 2009, it won the International Animated Film Society's Annie Award for Best Animated Video Game, "in recognition of creative excellence in the art of animation."
+It also won an award from iParenting Media.